jgrillotsf/sfresume/scripts/runbooks/NewOrg.md

     1. Experience:
         1. Educational : Educational Experience Layout
         1. Professional: Professional Experience Layout
+1. Enable Feed Tracking - go to Setup, search for Feed Tracking
+    1. Select the User Object.
+Enable feed tracking for related objects and save.
 ### S-DOCS Setup
 1. In Setup, go to Object Manager and open the SDoc Template object
 1. Click on Fields & Relationships